ilastik/ilastik.github.io/documentation/basics/headless.md

 [controlling resources]: {{site.baseurl}}/documentation/basics/installation#controlling-cpu-and-ram-resources

+### Using hdf5 for memory efficiency

+We recommend to use hdf5 for input and output over, for example, TIF stacks.
+Indeed, TIF stacks cannot be written/read block-wise, hence the whole data has to be loaded and kept in memory.
+This can lead to excessive memory usage and slowness.

+In order to convert your TIF slices into hdf5 datasets, you can check the dedicated [Fiji Plugin][fiji_plugin].

+[fiji_plugin]: {{site.baseurl}}/documentation/fiji_export/plugin

 ### Using stack input

 If you are dealing with 3D data in the form of an image sequence (e.g. a tiff stack),